bmodeprogrammer/ChatterPostService/README.md

 # ChatterPostService

-A new way to build with apex yours chatter posts with chaining mode.
+A new way to build with apex yours chatter posts with chaining mode, and in my opnion is very clean and readable.
 With Salesforce ConnectApi Or Chatter in Apex.

 ## Why ChatterPostService